Criticism of democracy: Elitism

 The 20th-century Italian thinkers Vilfredo Pareto and Gaetano Mosca (independently) argued that democracy was illusory, and served only to mask the reality of elite rule.
 They suggested that elite oligarchy is the unbendable law of human nature, due largely to the apathy and division of the masses (as opposed to the drive, initiative and unity of the elites), and that democratic institutions would do no more than shift the exercise of power from oppression to manipulation.

 In 1911, German-Italian political scientist Robert Michels formulated the iron law of oligarchy.
 He argued that oligarchy is unavoidable in any organization due to the practical demands of organizing.
 In democracy, he noted, organization inevitably produces the dominance of leaders over followers and delegates over those they represent.
-Michels concluded that democracy's aim to end elite rule is impossible, since democracy ultimately serves to legitimize the rule of a particular elite, making oligarchy inevitable.
+Michels concluded that democracy's aim to end elite rule is impossible, since democracy tends to legitimize the rule of a particular elite, making oligarchy inevitable.
+Some have termed the societies produced by modern democracies as neo-feudal and have contrasted democracy with fascism, anarcho-capitalism, theocracy, and absolute monarchy.

 A 2014 study led by Princeton professor Martin Gilens of 1,779 U.S. government decisions concluded that "elites and organized groups representing business interests have substantial independent impacts on U.S. government policy, while average citizens and mass-based interest groups have little or no independent influence."

+Numerous empirical studies across various democracies including the United States, Spain, Sweden, Switzerland, Canada, Norway and Germany have consistently found that elected representatives tend to respond more to the preferences of very affluent citizens for policy outcomes than those of the average voter.